 All visitors to school property are required to report to the main entrance and receive permission to enter and remain on school property.
+Visitor access to areas of the school property will be determined by the Director or Principal.
 All visitors must sign a visitors' log, show identification, and comply with current health requirements.
+All visitors are also subject to hand-held metal detector screenings, per the policy on search procedures.
 On those occasions when large groups of parents/guardians, friends, and/or community members are invited onto school property or when community members are attending Board meetings, visitors are not required to sign in but must follow school officials' instructions.
 Persons on school property without permission will be directed to leave and may be subject to criminal prosecution.